Being a staple ingredient in most tanning products, it can be really challenging to find a DHA free self-tanner.

 - Naturally Derived Fragrance

-This is a fantastic fake tanning alternative for those who experience rashes or irritation from products that contain DHA.
+This is a fantastic fake tanning alternative for those who experience rashes or irritation from self tanners that contain DHA.

 For those with serious allergies and sensitivities to DHA and other ingredients, it is always recommended to do a patch test prior to applying a product.
-You never know how a certain product will react with your skin type.
+You never know if a certain product will cause a reaction with your skin type.

 Naturally Derived DHA vs. Synthetic DHA

-As we mentioned, there are actually two types of DHA; naturally derived or synthetically manufactured.
+As we mentioned, there are actually two types of DHA used in self tanner ; naturally derived or synthetically manufactured.
 Let’s explore the difference between the two.

 From what I have found on the market, there isn’t a whole choice when it comes to DHA free self-tanner.
 That’s why Glow Oil is so popular.

-If you’re looking for Naturally Derived DHA there are a number of amazing self-tanners you can use.
+However, if you’re looking for Naturally Derived DHA there are a number of amazing self-tanners you can use.
+Read on below to see my top picks.

 3 of the Best Naturally Derived DHA Self Tanners